RickdeJager/stegseek/README.md

 Skip ahead to [Performance](#chart_with_upwards_trend-performance) for some raw numbers.

 # :wrench: Installation
 At the moment, Stegseek can only be installed by building from source.
 The following steps will help you install Stegseek on Ubuntu.
+If you'd rather use Docker, skip ahead to the [Docker section](#whale-docker).

 ## Installing dependencies
 Running the following command will install all required dependencies: